Click here to watch the

 For more information:

-ASPROFOS constitutes the largest Greek engineering and energy consulting services provider in South-eastern Europe.
-It operates in accordance with internationally accepted standards and practices, certified by ISO 9001:2008, ΕLΟΤ 1429:2008, ISO 14001 and OHSAS 18001.
+ASPROFOS, a Group subsidiary, is the largest Greek engineering firm and largest energy consulting services provider in South-Eastern Europe.
+It operates in accordance with internationally accepted standards and practices, certified by ISO 9001, ΕLΟΤ 1429, ISO 14001 and OHSAS 18001.

-During 2016, it employed 204 professionals.
-ASPROFOS directly supports the Group’s investments particularly in the field of refining and natural gas, through the provision of a broad range of technical, project management and other related advisory while it is continuously differentiating the range of its services, increasing its client portfolio, diversifying away of both the Group and Greece.
+In 2017, it employed 213 qualified professionals.
+ASPROFOS directly supports the Group’s investments particularly in the fields of refining and natural gas, through the provision of a broad range of technical, project management and other related advisory services while seeking to continuously differentiate the range of its services, and broaden its client portfolio to include mainly international clients.